ziggityzaggity/Chess/README.md

 [Appreciations](#appreciations)
 ## Video Demo:  [Chess in Python](https://www.youtube.com/watch?v=UXmZuAgts7U)
 ## Description:
-This is a simple chess program in python.
-The GUI was made using pygame, the config.txt file is read by the parse module, it will not work properly without the required piece textures in the textures directory.
+This is a simple chess program in Python.
+The GUI was made using Pygame, the config.txt file is read by the parse module, it will not work properly without the required piece textures in the textures directory.
 The engine is completely accurate in that every piece moves exactly per the rules of chess, including en passent and castling, no player can end their turn with their king in check.
 You can press backspace and tab to undo and redo moves respectively, however cannot redo further after making a move.
 You can edit the optional config.txt file to change the colour of the board.

 The program uses classes for the game, pieces, and moves.
 The game is initialised once in main and not referenced outside of it meaning that a person could alter the code relatively easily to make alternate boards to the one being used, this is possible because the game points to all the pieces and the pieces point to the board.